MaximeRDY/subl-config/Packages/Rails Partial/README.markdown

-# Sublime Text 2 plugin: Rails Partial
+# Sublime Text 2 and 3 plugin: Rails Partial

 Makes creating Rails Partials a breeze.
 Quickly create a blank Partial, or select text and create the partial instantly!

+**Sublime Text 3 Update:** ST3 is now supported through the ST3 branch.
+When using ST3 and package control, the package control should automatically download the correct branch based on your version of Sublime Test.
+If you would like to intall this plugin in ST3 without Package Control, simply download or clone the contents of the ST3 branch into your ST3 plugins directory.

 ## Shortcut Keys